cherrycjkao/prompts/SaaS-Customer-Support-Tier-2/README.md

 Response:

-Hi,
-We’re aware of the issue where users are unable to update their payment information, and we apologize for the inconvenience this is causing.
-The root cause has been identified as our backend service temporarily limiting the number of requests to ensure system stability and prevent overload.
-As a result, this can cause delays in processing certain actions, like updating payment details.

-In the meantime, we suggest trying again in 15 minutes or using a different browser as a temporary workaround.
-We expect a hotfix to be deployed within the next 12 hours and will keep you updated as more information becomes available.
+Hi Sarah,

+We’re aware that some users are experiencing login issues due to intermittent failures with our authentication system.

+🔧 Workaround
+Please try logging in through the mobile app in the meantime.

+🛠 ETA for Fix
+Our engineers are working on a fix, expected within 24 hours.
+We will notify you as soon as it’s live.

-Thank you for your understanding, and we appreciate your patience as we work to resolve this.
+Thank you for your understanding and patience!

 > **🛠 Techniques Used:**

+> - Few-shot Prompting: Provides example responses to guide the model’s output style and structure, ensuring consistent tone and format.
-> - Clear Input Field Specification: Specifies key data points (e.g., Issue Title, Root Cause) for the model to incorporate, ensuring all necessary information is included.
+> - Clear Input Field Specification: Specifies key data points that the model must include, ensuring all necessary information is incorporated into the response.
-> - Contextual Reusability: Encourages template-based responses that can be reused for similar issues, making it adaptable.
+> - Contextual Reusability: Encourages a template-based approach that the model can reuse for similar issues, making responses adaptable and consistent across different scenarios.
 > - Explicit Guidance for Tone: Specifies the tone (e.g., Professional, Friendly), ensuring the model adjusts language and style accordingly.
 > - Simplified Technical Explanations: Translates technical issues into user-friendly language to enhance understanding.
 > - Empathy and Transparency: Guides the model to apologize for the inconvenience and provide transparent updates, creating a caring response.
 > - Actionable Workaround and ETA: Ensures the model includes practical steps for users (workarounds) and a timeline for resolution.
 > - Clear Structure: Outlines a specific response format (e.g., Acknowledge, Apologize, etc.) to ensure completeness and clarity.
 > - Tone and Style Variation: Demonstrates how to adjust tone (e.g., Friendly vs. Professional) while maintaining the same structure.
-> - Implicit User Expectation Management: Instructs the model to set clear expectations about the fix timeline and future updates.
+> - Implicit User Expectation Management: Instructs the model to set clear expectations regarding the fix timeline and future updates, managing the user's anticipation and reducing frustration.

 [↩️ Back to Table of Contents](#table-of-contents)